My Tiny Maltese Guidebook

 Grooming and shaving the puppy hair

-Grooming is one of the most important areas of well care to a Pomeranian, Yorkie and Maltese Puppy.
-Pomeranians, Yorkies and Maltese are one of the most high maintenance dogs in full coat.
+Grooming is one of the most important areas of well care to a Maltese Puppy.
+Maltese are one of the most high maintenance dogs in full coat.
 However, thanks to grooming salons, you don't have to keep them in full coat.
-Pomeranians, Yorkies and Maltese become very unhappy as a matted mess, so its so important that they visit the groomer on a regular basis.
+Maltese become very unhappy as a matted mess, so its so important that they visit the groomer on a regular basis.
 Once every 2 months should suffice.
-If you decide that you want to keep your Pomeranian, Yorkie or Maltese long coated, well then on top of the 2 month groomer maintenance, you should prepare to comb your baby on a daily basis with a comb and a brush.
+If you decide that you want to keep Maltese long coated, well then on top of the 2 month groomer maintenance, you should prepare to comb your baby on a daily basis with a comb and a brush.
 Also make sure to clean their eyes everyday.
-Pomeranians, Yorkies as well as Maltese in full coat need a bath twice a month to maintain cleanliness.
+Maltese in full coat need a bath twice a month to maintain cleanliness.
 Maltese require extra attention to their face as they can stain.
 I use daily products called Page One eye powder (you can contact me for sale of these products) and solution to clean their faces.

 Constipation and or Wet Stool